 Maths: Our programme of work for maths has been adapted to reflect the findings from the assessments completed before the spring break.
-We will continually revisit all four operations (addition, subtraction, multiplication and division) during the term paying particular attention to two step problems.
-We will cover fractions in detail and also cover measures.
-We will complete a unit of work around time.
-Before the break we practiced telling the time daily and the children were becoming more confident.
+We will continually revisit all four operations (addition, subtraction, multiplication and division) during the term paying particular attention to problem solving.
+We will also cover fractions, mass, capacity, statistics, money and time.
+Please practice telling the time at home to help your child access their learning in school.

 History/ Geography: Our study of the UK and Manchester will allow pupils to learn about human and physical geography.
 We will be comparing Congleton with Manchester.
 We will study the period of time from mid Victorian- Edwardian eras exploring the impact of industrialisation on our towns and cities.
 We will also look at some of the famous historical figures who have statues in the city; including musician Chopin, Emmeline Pankhurst and Ghandi.

 Art and DT: We will work on a range of skills during this unit; firstly experimenting with colour mixing and different medium to replicate Lowry’s work.
-We will also be creating a 3D scaled model of Manchester using Mod-Roc.
-We will be sewing Manchester bees and finally will sketch some of the most famous landmarks.
+We will also continue to focus on our sketching skills, drawing famous landmarks in the city.
+We will also be creating a 3D scaled model of Manchester.

 P.E: We will be doing some PE each day.
 We will cover athletics, tennis, dance and fitness.

 Music: We will be spending time listening to and appraising pieces of music from Chopin to Oasis during our study of Manchester music.
 We will also use scratch to compose pieces with an industrial theme.
-We will also sing and perform ‘Songs from the musicals’ outside.
+We will also follow our music scheme Charanga.

-Homework: Each week there will be work set on ‘Google Classrooms’ for your child to complete.
-Alongside this please use the Collins ebooks, TTRockstars, Nessy/ IDL as usual.
-I will be reviewing homework with pupils on Monday mornings.
+Homework: Each week there will be work set on ‘Google Classrooms’ and ‘TT Rockstars’ for your child to complete.
+We will be reviewing homework with pupils on Monday mornings.